cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/⬇️ Obsidian Ideas Drop/⬇️ Obsidian Ideas Drop.md

 	- Trim blank spaces please
 - Plugin to save and use regex transformations on selections or on page and bind to a hotkey
 - Plugin that can use parent folders to add/prepend (even w/regex) the parent folders to the title of a note to create additional aliases
-- Plugin to automatically remove tokens and clean URLs
 - Plugin that makes pretty permalinks based on wiki page name and duplicates in the vault
 - Plugin that uses AI to ask you about your day and smartly write and log about it for you in a daily note either through voice or text chat
 - Plugin to fetch titles and fix highlighted links
-- AI-based note enricher
-	- adds bullet points in a code block at bottom of note with AI-generated summaries and takeaways in text along with ontologically distant or adjacent ideas and special terms like with embeddings to make it easier to find with search and embeddings
-	- Enrich notes with text at bottom to help with finding with search
-	- Kind of inspired by my old "rexplorer" idea
 - Modify refactor plugin to have
 	- option for copying md to README.md for github applicability
 	- Ability to add sub folders or pages from within note like Notion